 The Massachusetts Broadband Institute (MBI) launched Mass Internet Connect (MIC) through a partnership with the MassHire Department of Career Services, and the MassHire Workforce Development System.
-Mass Internet Connect is a component of the Baker-Polito Administration’s comprehensive Economic Recovery Plan and was officially launched on Tuesday, January 5th, 2021.
+Mass Internet Connect was launched as a component of the Commonwealth's comprehensive Economic Recovery Plan and was announced on Tuesday, January 5th, 2021.

 Unemployed Massachusetts residents with technology barriers that are working with MassHire and are actively seeking a job are being connected with the tools, services, and internet connections necessary to “get people back to work.”
 MassHire operates 29 one-stop career centers and is committed to increasing meaningful career opportunities for job seekers and expanding the talent pool for businesses seeking trained, skilled employees.
 If you believe you may be eligible for the MIC program or would like to learn more about the program, please contact your nearest MassHire Career Center.